-Professionally, Steve is Senior Vice President, Legal Affairs for Home Box Office, Inc., after serving in similar executive positions for Universal Studios, NBC and Comedy Central.
+Professionally, Steve is Executive Vice President, & Chief Counsel for HBO Max, TBS, TNT & truTV, after serving in similar executive positions for Universal Studios, NBC and Comedy Central.
 He’s married to Dr. Steven Hochstadt, a clinical psychologist.

 Daniel spends much of his time being involved in civic activities.
-Besides his involvement with the Shul, he is the Chair of the Jewish Venture Philanthropy Fund, an entrepreneurial giving circle that has donated over $2 million to deserving non-profits.
+Besides his involvement with the Shul, Daniel is a commissioner for the Housing Authority of the City of Los Angeles overseeing the Section 8 rent subsidy program and all public housing in the city.
+He is a past Chair of the Jewish Venture Philanthropy Fund, an entrepreneurial giving circle that has donated over $2 million to deserving non-profits and is a member of the board of the Milken Community Schools.
 Daniel is also on the board of transportation advocate group Move LA, and a member of the Landlord Outreach Committee for Home for Good, focused on ending chronic and veteran homelessness in L.A.
-County by 2016.
+County.